Lovekus969/5-River-Barber/readme.md

+next step and before finalizing this web
+Quick checklist before going live:
+✅ Double-check responsiveness on mobile & desktop

+✅ Optimize images & assets for fast loading

+✅ Test all forms (booking, owner login, etc.) thoroughly

+✅ Secure sensitive data (e.g., owner panel) — maybe add simple password protection or basic auth for now

+✅ Use a reliable hosting platform (Netlify, Vercel, GitHub Pages for frontend, or something like Heroku for backend)

+✅ Connect a custom domain if you have one (makes it look pro)

+✅ Set up HTTPS (most hosts provide free SSL now)

+✅ Backup  code & assets (GitHub is perfect for this)

 Pending work
 payment method is pending , submition method need to make so tat appointment can not directly comes fisrt proper see the website then say if user want to book appointment then go to appointment section otherwise dont jsut through here and there criosity to explore more we need to be here .